straight-coding/jsDialog/README.md

                 ]
               },
               content: {
-                iframe: true,                  //content will be wrapped in an iframe element
+                iframe: true,                  //content will be wrapped by an iframe element
                 url: 'examples/login.html'     //url of the content
               },
               footer: {